GerritCodeReview/plugins_code-owners/resources/Documentation/setup-guide.md

 needs to be granted via the access screen of the project or a parent project (at `https://<host>/admin/repos/<project-name>,access`).

-### <a id="configureCodeOwnerOverrides">6.
-Configure code owner overrides
+### <a id="configureCodeOwnerOverridesAndFallbackCodeOwners">6.
+Configure code owner overrides & fallback code owners

+It's possible that some files have no code owners defined (e.g. missing root code owner config file).
+In this case changes for these files cannot be code owner approved and hence cannot be submitted.

+To avoid that this leads to unsubmittable changes it is recommended to configure code owner overrides and/or fallback code owners.

+#### <a id="configureCodeOwnerOverrides">Configure code owner overrides

 It's possible to configure code owner overrides that allow privileged users to override code owner approvals.
 This means they can approve changes without being a code owner.

-Configuring code owner overrides is optional.
+Configuring code owner overrides is optional, but recommended.

 To enable code owner overrides, you must define which label vote is required for an override.
 This can be done globally by setting